StackVista/stackstate-docs/develop/reference/scripting/script-apis/topology.md

 # Script API: Topology

+## Function `problems`

+Returns all the problems that could be happening right now (or at the time selected) in the given topology selection.

 ## Function `query`

 Query the topology at any point in time.
 Builder methods available for extracting components, relations and comparing topological queries.